More people would e-bike commute if Cycle to Work cap was raised, survey shows - Cycling Weekly

 Elsewhere in the world, particularly in Europe, e-bikes have become a common sight.
 In Germany, one in five bikes sold is an e-bike – sales were up 19 per cent in 2017 vs 2016 with 720,000 rolling out the door.

-Whilst the UK boasts a 16 per cent share in overall bike sales across Europe, second only the Germany (21 per cent), we’re much lower down the list when the bikes have a battery – with only 5 per cent of sales, ranking in 7th place behind Austria, Italy, France, Belgium, the Netherlands and Germany.
+Whilst the UK boasts a 16 per cent share in overall bike sales across Europe, second only the Germany (21 per cent), we’re much lower down the list when the bikes have a battery – with only five per cent of sales, ranking in seventh place behind Austria, Italy, France, Belgium, the Netherlands and Germany.

-In the UK, just 3 per cent of people have an e-bike.
+In the UK, just three per cent of people have an e-bike.

 The Cycle to Work scheme – which sees employees enjoy tax breaks as well as spreading the cost of a bike – has been capped at £1k since its introduction in 1999.
 The scheme is still highly active and used: a 2016 report showed that around 180,000 people a year participated.